jahfer/ourpolitics/README.md

 Any written content (e.g. policies, summaries, comparisons) is available under the [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license, for non-commercial use.

+## Contributions

+By submitting content to this repository, you agree to license your contribution under the CC BY-NC license.

 ## Development

 ### Run Project